-During her residency in St Ives, Linder has been further researching the life and work of Hepworth, specifically Hepworth’s participation in the annual Penwith Arts Ball, her friendship with the composer Priaulx Rainier and Hepworth’s costume and set designs for opera.
-Linder has also researched other female artists and writers who have spent time in the locale – Virginia Woolf, Romaine Brooks, Gluck, Marlow Moss, Daphne du Maurier et al. Over this time, Linder collaborated with Tate St Ives and its programmes including CIRCUIT where she invited the Wigan Young Souls dancers to collaborate with Cornish teenagers and a visiting student from the Royal Ballet.
-Filming of this collaboration took place in locations associated with Barbara Hepworth and Ben Nicholson, at Studio 5 Porthmeor Studios and at the home of the Crypt Group, as well as at the St Ives Theatre, St Ia’s Well and Porthmeor Beach.
+During her residency at No. 5 Porthmeor Studios, as part of the Tate St Ives Artists Programme, Linder further researched the life and work of Hepworth, specifically Hepworth’s participation in the annual Penwith Arts Ball, her friendship with the composer Priaulx Rainier and Hepworth’s costume and set designs for opera.
+Linder also became interested in other female artists and writers who had spent time in the locale – Virginia Woolf, Romaine Brooks, Gluck, Marlow Moss, Daphne du Maurier et al. During this time Linder started her blog I am the Landscape, which documented many of these interests and created her Fossil 2014 collage series.
+She also began a further set of collages for Archi Dior 2014.

 The Ultimate Form

-A major new performance piece, The Ultimate Form, was presented on Saturday 8 February, in St Ives Theatre.
-Forming part of the residency, it is a ballet choreographed by Linder and Kenneth Tindall of Northern Ballet, and performed by dancers from Northern Ballet.
-Based on Hepworth’s monumental sculptural work The Family of Man 1970, it features costumes created by fashion designer Richard Nicoll and a score by Stuart McCallum of The Cinematic Orchestra.
+The Ultimate Form 2014 by Linder, a major new performance piece, was presented on Saturday 8 February, in St Ives Theatre and watched by over 200 people.
+Based on Hepworth’s monumental sculptural work The Family of Man 1970, it is a ballet choreographed by Linder and Kenneth Tindall of Northern Ballet, performed by dancers from Northern Ballet, featuring costumes created by fashion designer Richard Nicoll and a score by Stuart McCallum of The Cinematic Orchestra.